DaCaveman/PortableVim/.vim/bundle/YouCompleteMe/README.md

 e.g. if the symbol is an object, go to the definition of its class.

 Supported in filetypes: `go, java, javascript, typescript`

+#### The `GoToDocumentOutline` subcommand

+Provides a list of symbols in current scope, in the quickfix list.

+Supported in filetypes: `c, cpp, objc, objcpp, cuda, go, java, rust`

 ### Semantic Information Commands